TempeHS/2024IST-Kevin.T_Polluted-Plains/README.md

 The premise of the game is to clean up the overly polluted world, through growing new plants and cleaning up the environment.

 # User Documentation
+## How to download the game
+To download the game, you have to go to the 'Releases' area to the right, and download `Polluted.Plains.zip`, then extract it and run `polluted plains.exe`

 ## Walkthrough
 [Game Walkthrough](https://github.com/user-attachments/assets/0547a83c-b08f-4b42-8889-65ea3edf09e5)